ogamespec/ogame-opensource/Wiki/en/install.md

 You need to build the battle engine executable as written in the `BattleEngine` folder and put the executable wherever you need it.

+As of recently, the game also has a backup PHP battle engine.
+If you don't have the opportunity to use your CGI-hosted applications, you can check the "Use PHP battle engine" box during installation.

 ## Installing the Master Base

 After opening an uninstalled game for the first time, you will be asked to initialize the master database: